 How much will a vet appointment cost?

-You’ll need to check the policy documents of your pet insurance policy to know exactly what your pet is covered for, but you’ll typically find that the following costs won’t be covered:
+You’ll need to check your pet insurance policy documents to know exactly what your pet is covered for, but you’ll typically find that the following costs won’t be covered:

 - Pre-existing conditions

 - Any claims for illness displaying clinical signs within 14 days of the policy commencement date

 Technically, it doesn’t matter if your vet accepts pet insurance or not, as pet insurance is intended to reimburse you for any unexpected or emergency vet bills.
 As long as you use a licensed vet and your appointment is covered by your pet insurance policy, you should be able to make a claim after the treatment or appointment has taken place.